mdahirel/heartbeat_julia/README.md

 Color values through time are collected for each RGB channel; if the video is grayscale, the same info will be pasted in the three channel columns.

-The second intended use is as a practical exercise to learn Julia from scratch.
+The second intended use is as a practical exercise while I am learning Julia from scratch.
 As a result, code may be messy and non-standard (but functional!)